cesmii/GraphQL-API/Demos/UA to GraphQL/README.md

 # UA-to-GraphQL Demo

 This is a super slim example demonstrating how an OPC UA client subscription can be bridged to the SMIP using GraphQL.
+Tested on NodeJS v12.22.

 ## About the SMIP GraphQL Code